 Finding the right settings

-Cell phones today come with impressive cameras that allow just about anyone to take professional-looking photos.
-However, like with a professional camera, the best images come from taking your device out of automatic mode.
+Cell phones today have impressive cameras that allow just about anyone to take professional-looking photos.
+However, like a professional camera, the best images come from taking your device out of automatic mode.

-By turning your phone into manual mode, you control essential features that will affect your final product, like your aperture and ISO.
+Turning your phone into manual mode controls essential features that will affect your final product, like your aperture and ISO.
 Can’t find the manual mode for your smartphone?
 You can download a third-party app to give you access.
 In general, here are the settings you will want once you place your phone into manual mode:

 - Adjust your ISO, there’s a very long explanation of why this matters, but the main idea is that you’ll want to lower your ISO when taking pictures in low-light settings.
 You’ll want to adjust this and take several test shots to find the right balance.

-- Because fireworks are essentially giant balls of light, the last thing you need is your flash.
+- Because fireworks are essentially giant balls of light, your flash is the last thing you need.
 Turn it off.

 - How wide your aperture determines how much light gets in.
 Aim for an aperture of f11 to f16

 - Shutter speed matters.
 The longer it stays open, the better your shot will be.
 So instead of choosing a shutter speed, change it to Bulb mode.
 Bulb mode allows you to keep your shutter open as long as you want.